-The Work Explained
+The Dowsing collections Explained

 How we dress is one of our most fundamental modes of expression.

-My work combines historical and technical research, sculpture, sewing and dying techniques, filmography and performance to create objects that quietly and powerfully question our relationship with clothing and the cultural elements it comprises.
+The Dowsing collections combine historical and technical research, sculpture, sewing and dying techniques, filmography and performance to create objects that quietly and powerfully question our relationship with clothing and the cultural elements it comprises.
 The objects and events are staged in no-admission environments to demystify and de-isolate fashion for a wider audience.

 The Dowsing, is an aesthetic calling card declaring one's right to create true to one's perspective.
 Its attention to form and detail instills a respect for the personal universe we each contain and express through the architecture of clothing.
 The ritualistic and the quotidian, the private and the public, form and function intersect in fashion, making it complex and fascinating.
 My practice addresses and dissolves many issues that arise from the commercial fashion industry.

 By using natural fabrics, dyes and techniques to conserve materials, the Dowsing confronts a lack of sustainability in fast fashion.
-The Dowsing's attention to detail and craft re-instills a
+The Dowsing's attention to detail and craft re-instills a respect